jonathan-laurent/AlphaZero.jl/docs/src/tutorial/connect_four.md

 ![Pons benchark](../assets/img/connect-four/pons-benchmark-results.png)

-As you can see, while our AlphaZero agent makes very few mistakes that could be detected by planning up to 14 moves ahead, it is still imperfect at making longer term strategical decisions and playing overtures.
+As you can see, while our AlphaZero agent makes few mistakes that could be detected by planning up to 14 moves ahead, it is still imperfect at making longer term strategical decisions and playing overtures.